aholmes/blog.aaronholmes.net/source/index.rst

-*Aaron Holmes is a software engineer with experience in enterprise softare development, entertainment industry, and academia.
+*Aaron Holmes is a software engineer with 20 years of experience in enterprise softare development, entertainment industry, and academia.
 Outside of work, his interests include IoT, smart home, hardware and electronics, gardening, playing drums, and more.*